Arie2021jw/SQL_SERVER-Working-with-Dates/README.md

 8) Creating a calendar for current month using function GENERATE_SERIES, DATE functions, AGGREGATION functions, pivoting via CASE statements
 9) Retrieving dates of a specific weekday in a year using function GENERATE_SERIES.
 10) Retrieving dates of first and last occurrences for a specific weekday in a month using function GENERATE_SERIES.
+11) Retrieving start and end dates for all 4 quarters in a year using functions DATEADD, DATEDIFF, DAY, QUARTER, YEAR, GETDATE and 1 iteration